Kossuth Lajos utca 7-9, Budapest, Hungary, 1053

 Positive forecasts for the economy

 In the recent five years, the economy of Hungary increased from 69% to 74.7% of the EU average.
-Despite a slowdown and a slight decrease in Q3 2023, it is expected to grow by 2.5—3.5% in 2024.
+The economic growth rate is expected to rise from 0.6% in 2024 to 3.1% in 2026.

-Stable income of funds
+Stable income potential

 Opportunity to obtain a Golden Visa

-From July 1st, 2024, investors in the Hungarian real estate fund units can become residents of the country.
+Investors in the Hungarian real estate fund units can become residents of the country.
 To qualify, they need to purchase a fund unit share for €250,000 or more.

 Overview of investment funds in Hungary

-The first Hungarian investment funds appeared in 1992 and were represented by securities funds.
+First Hungarian investment funds appeared in 1992 and were represented by securities funds.
 By the end of the year, their assets were about 0.2% of the GDP.
 Funds’ total assets doubled annually and rose from 0.24% to 4.27% of the GDP between 1992 and 2001.
 In 2010, aggregate assets amounted to 14.4% of the country’s GDP, and by 2022, this value reached 20%.

 The number of investment funds in Hungary increased modestly but steadily in the first 10 years.
 The 2000s and 2010s saw a significant increase in the number of operating investment funds.
 By the beginning of 2001, there were 94 funds, while in 2021, this figure increased to 820.